jpdur7729/SpotImports/Readme.md

 | Show   | D       | Display the contents of the FXRate spreadsheet in Excel |
 | NoShow |         | Does not display anything in Excel.                     |

-NoShow option is actually useful if various circumstances such as:
+NoShow option is actually useful in different circumstances such as:

 1. Excel is NOT available
 2. For testing purposes when many extracts in succession are done